TrevorDBrown/Texpansion/README.md

 # Texpansion
-A cross-platform, simplistic text expansion utility.
+A cross-platform, simplistic text expansion utility - implemented in Deno.